ProNet DB: A proteome-wise database for protein surface property representations and RNA-binding profiles: Background Summary

+To overcome the limitations of experimental approaches, several \textit{in silico} methods of protein surface property have been proposed, such as MaSIF \cite{gainza2020deciphering}, FEATURE \cite{halperin2008feature}, and AutoDock \cite{huey2012using}.
+For example, AutoDock \cite{huey2012using} calculates the atom-wise biochemical property, and FEATURE \cite{halperin2008feature} employs a series of centric shells to represent atoms of the protein with 7.5Å of a grid point with 80 physicochemical properties.
 MaSIF \cite{gainza2020deciphering} presents a method to encode geometric features (shape index and distance-dependent curvature) and chemical features (hydropathy, continuum electrostatics, and free electrons/protons) on the surface with the geodesic radius of 9Å or 12Å.
 Despite the availability of those tools for downstream applications, they are not ready-to-use, with the complex running environment and long running time.
 Also, it is inefficient for each user to run them locally for the same protein, which leads to repetitive work.
 Theoretically, for the fixed protein structure, the surface representation of the same tool should be the same.
 Considering that, we build up the database, running MaSIF to encode protein surface physicochemical properties including hydrophobicity, charge distribution, hydrogen bond, interacting face for the protein structure from the experimentally validated database (PDB) and \textit{in silico} database (AlphaFold DB), so that the user can directly use such features for their downstream applications.
+The successful \textit{de novo} design of protein with learned surface fingerprints revealed that surface property plays a crucial role in function-oriented protein design, and lay the foundation for the development of synthetic biology \cite{gainza2023novo}.